alanng10/class-lang/Docue/Article/Single/a.md

 StructTypeName has syntax that starts with ClassName, followed by colon limit, followed by StructName.
 1 derived class is ValueStructTypeName.
 ValueStructTypename represents value struct type name.
-Struct fields and local vars that are declared with ValueStructTypeName are allocated space for the struct any.
+Struct fields and local vars that are declared with ValueStructTypeName are allocated space for the struct anys.
 The fields of the field names and vars of the var names hold ref values that are memory indexes of the allocated struct anys.
 ValueStructTypeName has syntax that starts with "value" index word, followed by ClassName, followed by colon limit, followed by StructName.
 1 derived class is ArrayTypeName.